cozy/cozy-contacts/src/importation/RATIONALE.md

 The [parsing implementation](./parser.js) will be using cozy-vcard for now, including [conversion of the contact documents from v2 to v3](./v2to3.js).

-A [reader](./reader.js) interface was introduced to isolate the FileReader runtime dependency.
+A [readFile](./readFile.js) function was introduced to isolate the FileReader runtime dependency.
 No maintained Node.js polyfill could be found, and introducing globals (or mocking them) is not so great anyway.